hai-vr/documentation/docs/products/prefabulous/universal/haixt-generate-blendshapes-for-face-tracking-extensions.md

 To use this component:

-- Add a "PA-H HaiXT Generate Blendshapes for Face Tracking Extensions" component anywhere in your avatar.
+- Add a "PA HaiXT Generate Blendshapes for Face Tracking Extensions" component anywhere in your avatar.
 - Choose which blendshapes close the eyes with a smiling shape.

 On the VRChat platform, you will need to add a [HaiXT Face Tracking Extensions](../vrchat/haixt-face-tracking-extensions) component to create the animator layers.